NickHclos/NickHclos.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jiachen Hu (胡家琛), a fifth-year PhD student at Peking University.
-I am fortunate to be advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/), and spend wonderful times working with [Chi Jin](https://sites.google.com/view/cjin/home?pli=1) and [Lihong Li](https://lihongli.github.io/) remotely for past years.
+My name is Jiachen Hu (胡家琛), now working as an algorithm developer at ByteDance.
+I graduated from Peking University and received the PhD degree in 2025, where I am fortunate to be advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/), and spend wonderful times working with [Chi Jin](https://sites.google.com/view/cjin/home?pli=1) and [Lihong Li](https://lihongli.github.io/) remotely for past years.
 Before becoming a PhD candidate, I obtained my B.S. from Turing Class, Peking University.

 I have board insterests in sample efficient reinforcement learing and online learning, especially the application-driven problems.
 In the past few years, my researches focused on statistically efficient bandits (e.g., multi-armed bandits, linear bandits), online exploration in structured MDPs/POMDPs, and understanding sim-to-real transfer.
 Please feel free to contact me if you are interested in my researches or having a chat with me!